-PRINCIPLES AND VALUES
+PRINCIPLES & VALUES

 Thought-provoking.
 Compelling.
 Inspiring.
 Our Sunday services are filled with big ideas, beautiful music, and welcoming community.
 We celebrate our shared values, exploring how we can express those values in our lives.
 There’s no need to leave your own beliefs and opinions at the door – we welcome each person’s unique perspective.
 We look forward to meeting you!

 Our sermons often draw upon the Six Sources of Unitarian Universalism: direct experience of transcending mystery and wonder; words of enlightened historical figures; inspiring wisdom from world religions; the Judeo-Christian “Golden Rule”; Humanist ideals of science and reason; and spiritual teachings of Earth-centered traditions.
 We also invite a variety of speakers, both secular and religious.
 No two sermons are alike, but they’re always interesting, thought-provoking, and sometimes even funny!
+Listen to: recent sermons.

 Our Children’s Religious Education Program uses age-appropriate curricula to connect our children and youth to the values of our religion.
 We take a holistic approach, nurturing body, mind, and spirit.
 Your children will find a welcoming group of classmates eager to explore and grow together.
+This year while we cannot gather in person, we are offering virtual/online gatherings and at-home support for faith formation.
 Come learn with us!

 MAKING A DIFFERENCE

 Northlake is an active and caring community that strives to make a difference beyond our walls.
 We take this charge seriously.
 Monthly vigils at the immigration detention center, our Share the Plate program, Attain Housing Community Suppers, support for the homeless, and monthly Meaningful Movies are just a few of the many ways we put our values into action.